 Waterfowl protection at the Pit is a truly unique challenge.
 In addition to its large size (over 430 acres), the Pit has potential for rock slides, has limited access to the shorelines, is subject to harshly cold winters, and can be blanketed in dense fog.
 The Pit is located within the direct flyway of Butte’s Bert Mooney Airport and within an active mining operation.
 These compounding conditions and issues must be balanced to maintain program effectiveness while ensuring that workers’ safety is never compromised.
-Despite these challenges, approximately 98% of all birds observed on the Pit since 1996 have been successfully hazed to fly away!
-Recent improvements to the program have further increased this already remarkable success rate to approximately 99.8% since 2017.
+Despite these challenges, the waterfowl protection program has effectively encouraged more than 99.8% of all waterfowl landing on the pit to fly away safely.

 How does the program work?

 Research and Collaboration

 Migration occurs in both the spring and the fall.
 The spring season typically occurs between March 1st and May 31st and the fall season typically occurs between August 15th and November 30th.
 During migration periods, the Advisory Board team continuously tracks waterfowl migration activity, weather patterns, and other environmental factors like forest fires or drought hundreds of miles north and south of Butte.
 Local birding experts survey waterfowl activity on water bodies in the Upper Clark Fork basin, much closer to the Pit.
 This information is gathered to understand current activity within the region and when coupled with broader data prepares the team for prevention activities.